 Dry eye syndrome facts

-- Dry eye syndrome is a very common condition that is characterized by a disturbance of the tear film.
+- A disturbance of the tear film characterizes dry eye syndrome, a very common and usually benign condition.
 This abnormality may result in disruption of the ocular surface, causing a variety of symptoms and signs and interference with quality of life.

 - To help keep the eyes comfortable and vision optimal, a normal, thin film of tears coats the eyes.
 Three main layers make up this tear film.

 - The innermost layer is the thinnest.
 It is a layer of mucin (or mucus).
-This very thin layer of mucus is produced by the cells in the conjunctiva (the clear skin that lines the eye).
+The cells in the conjunctiva (the clear skin that lines the eye) produce a very thin layer of mucus.
 The mucus helps the overlying watery layer to spread evenly over the eye.

 - The middle (or aqueous) layer is the largest and the thickest.
 This layer is essentially a very dilute saltwater solution.
 The lacrimal glands under the upper lids and the accessory tear glands produce this watery layer.
 The function of this layer is to keep the eye moist and comfortable, as well as to help flush out any dust, debris, or foreign objects that may get into the eye.
 Defects of the aqueous layer are the most common cause of dry eye syndrome, also referred to as dry eye or keratoconjunctivitis sicca (KCS).

 - The most superficial layer is a very thin layer of lipids (fats or oils).
-These lipids are produced by the meibomian glands and the glands of Zeis (oil glands in the eyelids).
+The meibomian glands and the glands of Zeis (oil glands in the eyelids) produce these lipids.
 The main function of this lipid layer is to help decrease evaporation of the watery layer beneath.

 What is dry eye syndrome?